- The jury is made up of six women and three men

 He was a passenger on Northwest Airlines Flight 253 en route from the Netherlands to Detroit on Christmas Day 2009.

+Passengers and flight crew members subdued him.
 U.S. officials say the terror group al Qaeda in the Arabian Peninsula was behind the alleged bombing attempt.